-The minimum standards set out in Table 4 below, will be required for development proposals in addition to the vehicle parking standards.
-In cases where reduced numbers off street parking can be justified as part of a development, the Council may require a significant increase in the number of cycle parking spaces to be provided above the minimum standards specified in Table 9.
+The minimum standards set out in Table 17 below, will be required for development proposals in addition to the vehicle parking standards.
+In cases where reduced numbers off street parking can be justified as part of a development, the Council may require a significant increase in the number of cycle parking spaces to be provided above the minimum standards specified in Table 17.

-Table 4: Minimum Cycle Parking Standards